malgar/clust-learn/README.md

 * Version: 1.0
 * Author: Miguel Alvarez (@gmail.com)
-* Copyright:
+* License: GPLv3

 <h2 id="user-content-future">
 6. Bug reports and future work
 </h2>

-Please report bugs and feature requests through creating a new issue [here](https://github.com/malgar/ldbx/issues).
+Please report bugs and feature requests through creating a new issue [here](https://github.com/malgar/clust-learn/issues).

 <h2 id="user-content-api">
 7. User guide & API
 </h2>

-`ldbx` is organized into four modules:
+`clust-learn` is organized into four modules:

 1. Data preprocessing
 2. Dimensionality reduction
 3. Clustering
 4. Classifier

-Figure n shows the package layout with the functionalities covered by each module along with the techniques used, the explainability strategies available, and the main functions and class methods encapsulating these techniques and explainability strategies.
+**Figue 1** shows the package layout with the functionalities covered by each module along with the techniques used, the explainability strategies available, and the main functions and class methods encapsulating these techniques and explainability strategies.

 The four modules are designed to be used sequentially to ensure robust and explainable results.
 However, each of them is independent and can be used separately to suit different use cases.